ZeroDark-0/Nothing_Vault/04 - Permanent/03 - DevOps/DevOps Day-6.md

 it is very good for the back-end process deployment and it also support for the front-end operations with some of the web frame-work.

 --> and Finally we can use the AWS cloud services also :
-But to use that we have to us the security cloud for that also allowing the ==SSH and HTTP== traffics
+But to use that we have to enable the security cloud and for that we have also allowing the ==SSH and HTTP== traffics

 Whitelisting of IP address